blinktrace · research program

 Deployment-grade evaluation is the next bar

-The next phase is tightening evaluation and presentation so the work increasingly reflects real-time operational constraints, not just offline research wins.
+The next phase tightens evaluation so the work increasingly reflects real-time operational constraints, not just offline research wins.

-A visual overview of the BlinkTrace development process, spanning model training, security thinking, real-time testing, and data operations.
+A visual record of the BlinkTrace development process — model training, security thinking, real-time testing, and data operations.